 Another 3D printing service with a rich and long history in manufacturing, Protolabs has been around since being founded in 1999 by Larry Lukis.
 Originally set up to offer low cost injection molding and CNC machining, Protolabs has also offered 3D printing services since 2014.

 These 3D printing services include SLA, SLS, DMLS, MJF and PolyJet technologies to meet customers’ need across plastic, resin, and metal 3D printed parts.
 Moreover, Protolabs offer special materials – such as elastomers – among others to service the needs of many different consumers.
 This versatility has clearly been successful, as Protolabs announced revenues of over $344M in 2017 and now employ over 1,000 people worldwide.

 - Company based: USA.

 The new kid on the block in the world of 3D printing services, Voodoo Manufacturing offers FDM 3D printing of potentially unlimited sized pieces.
-This is because larger 3D printed parts can be made in sections, or blocks, and assembled together after printing.
-Voodoo Manufacturing makes use of over 200 FDM 3D printers including Makerbot and Raise3D printers.
+This is because larger 3D printed parts can be made in sections – or blocks – and assembled together after printing.
+Voodoo Manufacturing makes use of over 200 FDM 3D printers including those by Makerbot and Raise3D.

-Based in Brooklyn, New York, Voodoo doesn’t try to offer every 3D printing technology under the sun – it offers just fused deposition modeling, but does it well.
-Voodoo offers just two 3D materials, PLA and TPU, but is specialized as to offer an effective manufacturing process including automation to provide the best possible service to customers.
-There’s a reason they’ve served over 2,000 customers already.
+Based in Brooklyn, New York, Voodoo offers just fused deposition modeling, but does it well.
+Voodoo Manufacturing offer just two 3D materials – PLA and TPU – but is specialized as to offer an effective manufacturing process including automation to provide the best possible service to customers.
+There’s a reason they’ve already served over 2,000 customers.

 6 – MakeXYZ